-All too often I encounter people on my PA and Executive PA training courses that are already working in the industry, but are not clear on what exactly is the difference between an Executive PA and a PA.
-This is an issue and its all the more confusing when companies blur the line between the different job positions by advertising an Executive PA role that is paying £22K and has nothing ‘Executive’.
+All too often I encounter people on my PA and Executive PA training courses that are already working in the industry but are not clear on exactly is the difference between an Executive PA and a PA.
+This is an issue and it’s all the more confusing when companies blur the line between the different job positions by advertising an Executive PA role that is paying £30K and has nothing ‘Executive’.
 Finally, the role of an Executive Assistant is even more confused and this is not helped by differences in the definition across different countries.
-We will focus on United Kingdom definition and London.
+We will focus on the United Kingdom definition and London.

 I am an experienced PA and Executive Assistant; I have also been delivering training courses for several years now.
 I have again and again had conversations with experienced Executive Assistants who are being frustrated by companies, other Executive Assistants, Executive PAs and PAs not appreciating the difference in the roles.
 This article will seek to establish what each role relates to.

 Executive PA Careers will need you to essentially provide Administrative support at an Executive Level.
 This will mean greater assertiveness, the need to use a mix of soft skills effectively.
 This is quite a significant difference as being able to comfortably adapt to a professional, executive level can be very testing.
-Furthermore, your technical skills will need to be top notch, so that any task that arises is not a problem.
-Pay range her can rise to around £45K, but many earn less.
+Furthermore, your technical skills will need to be top-notch, so that any task that arises is not a problem.
+Pay range her can rise to around £55K, but many earn less.